sundflux/libvaloa/README.md

 Changes are grouped by added, fixed or changed feature.

 ### [1.2.2] - 2018-03-21
 #### Fixed
-- Gettext now returns original string if translation is not found
+- Gettext now returns original string if translation is not found.

 ### [1.2.1] - 2018-03-13
 #### Fixed
-- Gettext was always forced as default translator backend, oops
+- Gettext was always forced as default translator backend, oops.

 ### [1.2.0] - 2018-02-27
 #### Added